-The quality factors of a total of 21 resonators were extracted by performing circle fits\cite{probst_efficient_2015,gao_physics_2008,deng_analysis_2013} to the transmission data through the feedline and are shown in fig.\,\ref{fig:Q_over_n}.
+The quality factors of all 21 resonators were extracted by performing resonance circle fits \cite{probst_efficient_2015,gao_physics_2008,deng_analysis_2013}.
+This method allows us to extract the coupling and internal quality factor of a resonator by fitting a circle to the complex response of the system when probed near resonance.
+Fig.\,\ref{fig:Q_over_n} shows the extracted internal quality factors $Q_\text{int}$ of the aluminum and granular aluminum resonators.
 The x-axis shows the average number of photons $\Bar{n}$, populating the resonator on resonance.
-It is calculated from the internal and coupling quality factors and the incident power $P_\text{inc}$ at the sample via \cite{bruno_reducing_2015}
+It is calculated from the internal and coupling quality factors and the incident power $P_\text{inc}$ in \SI{}{\watt} at the sample via \cite{bruno_reducing_2015}

-where $Q_{l}$ denotes the loaded and $Q_{c}$ the coupling quality factor of the resonator, $\omega$ is the angular resonance frequency.
-The incident power at the sample is obtained by determining the output gain of the measurement chain via a Y-factor measurement\cite{pozar_microwave_2012} using two thermalized \SI{50}{\ohm} loads at \SI{20}{\milli\kelvin} and \SI{4}{\kelvin} respectively.
-With increasing power, i.e.\ higher average photon number in the resonator, we see an increase in the internal quality factors due to saturation of losses connected to two level systems (TLS).
+where $Q_{l}$ denotes the loaded and $Q_{c}$ the coupling quality factor of the resonator, $\omega_\text{res}$ is the angular resonance frequency.
+The incident power at the sample is obtained by estimating the total attenuation of the input chain (see Supplementary Material \ref{sec:appendix_Setup}).